 - Take notes.
 Before you sit down and attempt to write out your Ethical Will, spend a few weeks jotting down notes.
 Your notes might include lessons you think are important, beliefs you hold dear, or hopes and dreams you have for your family and loved ones.
 All these things can be difficult to think of when pressured to write, which is why keeping a notebook handy helps you gather them up ahead of time.

 - Ask family members to contribute.
 Many people include notable family stories in an Ethical Will.
 Maybe your family immigrated from another country, or your grandparents have an unforgettable love story.
-Your Ethical Will is an excellent place to record these stories to ensure that they are not lost to future generations.
+This is an excellent place to record these stories to ensure that they are not lost to future generations.

 - Consider what you want to pass down.
 Because an Ethical Will is not a legal document, you are not confined to including specific things in the document.
-When preparing to write your Ethical Will, take the time to consider what is most important to pass down to future generations.
+When preparing to write this document, take the time to consider what is most important to pass down to future generations.
 Things such as faith, philosophies, lessons learned, and aspirations for loved ones are all popular things to include in an Ethical Will; however, you can include anything you want.

 - Ask forgiveness.
 Historically, an Ethical Will was often used to ask loved ones for forgiveness.
 If you are unable to ask forgiveness for something while you are alive, consider doing so in your Ethical Will.